Nikolai Tikhonov: Gorbachev and resignation

 Upon Gorbachev's ascension to power, Tikhonov was elected chairman of the newly established Commission on Improvements of the Management System.
 The title of chairman was largely honorary, and its de facto head was its deputy chairman, Nikolai Ryzhkov.
 On 23 May 1985 Tikhonov presented his development plan for 1985 to 1990, and up until 2000, the plan was criticised by co-workers, and Gorbachev told his colleagues that Tikhonov was "ill-equipped" for the Premiership.
-Tikhonov forecast estimated growth of 20–22 percent growth in Soviet national income, an increase of 21–24 percent in industrial growth and doubling Soviet agriculture output by 2000.
+Tikhonov forecast estimated growth of 20–22 percent in Soviet national income, an increase of 21–24 percent in industrial growth and doubling Soviet agriculture output by 2000.
 As part of Gorbachev's plan of removing, and replacing, the most conservative members of the Politburo, Tikhonov was compelled to retire.
 Ryzhkov succeeded Tikhonov in office on 27 September 1985.
 His resignation was made official at a Central Committee plenum in September 1985.
 It is noteworthy that by the time of his resignation, Tikhonov was the oldest member of the Soviet leadership.
 Tikhonov was active in Soviet politics, albeit in a much less prominent role, until 1989 when he lost his seat in the Central Committee.